piyushdahiya1218/Trim_PDF/backend/README.md

 ### This is the backend of PDF Extractor project.
 Here is the link of frontend - https://github.com/piyushdahiya1218/pdf-extractor

-I'm using IronPDF library to remove pages from original PDF file.
-This library is not free of cost and thus gives a watermark in the converted PDF file.
-This watermark can be removed by purchasing a licence of their library.
-Alternatively, some other library could also be used.

 When the backend gets a request to convert the original PDF for the very first time, it downloads **IronPDF Engine** which is a part of IronPDF library.
 It can take upto **1 minute** to download and extract this Engine depending upon the internet connection.
 Once this Engine setup is done, all the subsequest requests to convert the PDF take only upto 5 seconds!

 Steps to setup the backend -